Black Americans laud Juneteenth holiday, say more work ahead

 Before June 19 became a federal holiday, it was observed in the vast majority of states and the District of Columbia.
 Texas was first to make Juneteenth a holiday in 1980.

-Most white Americans had not heard of Juneteenth before the summer of 2020 and the protests the stirred the nation's conscience after Floyd's killing by a Minneapolis police officer, said Matthew Delmont, who teaches history at Dartmouth College.
+Most white Americans had not heard of Juneteenth before the summer of 2020 and the protests that stirred the nation's conscience over race after Floyd's killing by a Minneapolis police officer, said Matthew Delmont, who teaches history at Dartmouth College.

 He said the new federal holiday “hopefully provides a moment on the calendar every year when all Americans can spend time thinking seriously about the history of our country.”